 APIs can be a great friend to you and your payments.
 If you accept or make digital payments, then APIs are what you need to do it quickly, easily, and safely.
 In a payments process, data flows between different software applications.
-APIs make it easy for these applications to talk to one another smoothly.
+An API makes it easy for these applications to talk to one another smoothly.
 With APIs, you can merge your different software so that your applications can share data in real-time.

 This leads to quicker verification and acceptance of payments.
 Not only that, but they also impact your fund captures, refunds, and reconciliation processes.
-Overall, APIs make online and mobile payments much faster and safer.
+Overall, API makes online and mobile payments much faster and safer.
 This means more cost savings, better sales, and improved customer satisfaction.

 Let’s take a deeper look at how APIs can transform your payments experience.

 When payments are processed digitally, a customer’s data is collected at the source, such as your e-shop or mobile app.
 This data is shared through the card network to the card-issuing bank through APIs.
 The bank then verifies the transaction and gives you and your customer the confirmation, all of this through APIs.
 The money is then debited from the customer’s account and deposited in your merchant account.

 When you use the right API, your payment process becomes much smoother.
 You can design your own payment flow based on your customers’ liking.
 You can make your payment processing faster and avoid delays.
 This helps your customers to complete their checkout quickly.
 You can also add flexible payment plans to accept a range of paying options.
 For instance, recurring payments, plans with different pricing, or different payment methods.

 An API can help you to improve the user experience.
 You can design a simple checkout page that is easy for your customers to use and navigate.
 They get smart prompts which helps them to complete the checkout process faster.

 APIs can transform your payment experience and allow for faster and more secure checkouts.
 This is great to boost customer confidence and win their loyalty.
 And this is good for your business.